 Dynamic Stability Control

-If your vehicle has the Dynamic Stability Control feature, you’ll see an amber symbol that looks like a vehicle with skid marks when the feature is active.
+If your vehicle has the Dynamic Stability Control feature, you’ll see an amber symbol that looks like a vehicle with skid marks when the feature is active on Massapequa roads.
 If the system encounters a problem, you’ll see a message indicating that in your vehicle’s message center.

 The engine/transmission symbol, which looks like an engine, generally lights up when you turn on the ignition.
-If it stays on or if it turns on while you’re driving, this signals that your engine has a problem with emissions.
+If it stays on or if it turns on while you’re driving, the check engine light signals that your engine has a problem with emissions.
 Though you can continue to drive your Land Rover when this amber symbol appears, its performance might suffer.
 Take it to your service center to address the issue at your earliest convenience.

 This symbol looks like a thermometer and always appears red when illuminated.
 It’s typically accompanied by a text-based message that reads “ENGINE OVERHEATING.”
 This Land Rover warning light indicates that your vehicle’s engine has exceeded a safe temperature level, and you’re in danger of permanently damaging your vehicle.
 To prevent irreparable damage, stop the vehicle as soon as you have the opportunity to do so safely.
 Turn off the engine and contact your dealership before operating the vehicle again.